 - Turmeric & Ginger.
 Along with cinnamon, these are spices I truly enjoy, and have no issue sprinkling on my morning oatmeal, or my latest obsession of golden milk (more on that later).
 They just also happen to be great for the gut.
 As I say, they can't hurt, right?

 - Collagen.
 I know collagen is one of the latest crazes out there today, but it is one I can get behind.
 Plus, I can definitely notice a difference in my dry and brittle nails when I use it regularly.
+While there's no scientific studies outlining collagen and gut health, I use it primarily for it's other benefits, that go along with other gut health-promoting ingredients like the above.
 I usually add a scoop of Great Lakes Collagen to my morning cup of coffee, my oatmeal, or my latest obsession, golden milk!

-If you’ve never tried, or even heard of golden milk, it is much like a latte made with turmeric, cinnamon, and ginger instead of coffee.
+If you've never tried, or even heard of golden milk, it gets its inspiration from India, but is a pretty Westernized version of the traditional haldi doodh, but I do still love it.
+It is much like a latte made with turmeric, cinnamon, and ginger instead of coffee.
 It is spicy like a chai, but a little more earthy thanks to the turmeric.
-I have been obsessed with them lately, and added a little more gut-health love with some added collagen.
+I have been obsessed with them lately, and added a little more oomph with some added collagen.

 - 1 cup unsweetened coconut milk ( I used it from the carton, not the can)